ontox-hu/Data-Analysis-Training-Modules/README.md

  3. Chapter 3: Example of a Read-Across approach, using classical and ChemBERT - Transformer structural embeddings
  4. Chapter 4: A machine learning example for compound classification

 This repository is a `{bookdown}` project and can be rendered locally.
-To render the complete website following the steps below
+To render the complete website follow the steps below

  1. Clone the repository to your local system, either from the GUI in RStudio or running `git clone https://github.com/ontox-hu/aira` in the Terminal.